 CHUTZPAH, CONNECTICUT STYLE

-You like your wild mountain property, with its clean, sparkling streams and majestic trees.
+So you like your wild mountain property, with its clean, sparkling streams and majestic trees?
 You like to think that it will always look as pristine and undeveloped as it does right now.
-To make certain, when you finally sell it, you place some restrictions on the deed, so that there won’t be any double-wide trailers, pre-fab A-frame chalets or tar paper shanties erected smack in the middle of heaven-on-earth.
+So when you finally sell it, you place some restrictions on the deed, so that there won’t be any double-wide trailers, pre-fab A-frame chalets or tar paper shanties erected smack in the middle of heaven-on-earth.

 Seems reasonable, doesn’t it?
 But eventually the people you sold the land to sell it to someone else, and the someone else has a really good lawyer.
 “This is Connecticut!” the solicitor tells his client.
 “We can beat this restriction!”

 And lo and behold, that’s just what he does.
 It seems in Connecticut, the terms on which you were originally willing to sell your land don’t much matter.
 In today’s case, the heirs of the original nature-lovin’ owner suffered a lot of angst when they finally sold off most of the lake property.
 But the buyer won them over, even agreeing to a development restriction on part of the land, in order to preserve its natural character.
 A few years later, that buyer sold the land to the Williams, who had been convinced by their lawyer that the restriction wasn’t enforceable.
 The new owners promptly sued for a declaratory judgment that the restriction was void.